- Upcoming Meetings

 OJT involves the acquisition of specific skills and employment competencies, through exposure in an actual work setting, to the processes, work tasks, tools and methods of a specific job or group of jobs.

-It is a “hire-first” program in which the employer, either public or private, enters into an agreement with the Career Center to hire, train, and retain the individual upon successful completion of the training program.
+It is a “hire-first” program in which the employer, either public or private, enters into an agreement with the Job Center to hire, train, and retain the individual upon successful completion of the training program.
 Through this program, businesses may be reimbursed up to 50% of the new employee’s wages while they are in training.